mxaddict/www.codedmaster.com/content/blog/2019-06-24-compiling-master-branch-of-navcoin-core.md

 ## Things to keep in mind

-- You should use `./depends` DIR dependencies to have closest experience to the releases from the offical tagged versions
+- You should use `./depends` DIR dependencies to have closest experience to the releases from the official tagged versions
 - You should use `./depends` DIR dependencies if you are not sure what system packages you need
-- You can use system dependencies if you want to have less compiling, you can skip `Step 3` if you have required dependencies install system wide
+- You can use system dependencies if you want to have less compiling, you can skip `Step 3` if you have required dependencies installed system wide
 - You can run `make` commands with `-j<number of cpu threads>` ( if you have an eight thread cpu, i7-4790k, you can run `make -j8` to speed up the compile time )